MITLibraries/thing/README.md

 can be ingested into Archivematica.

 A thesis can be sent to preservation more than once.
-In order to track provenance across multiple preservation events, we persist certain data about the SIP and audit the model using [paper_trail](https://github.com/paper-trail-gem/paper_trail).
+In order to track provenance across multiple preservation events, we persist certain data about the SIP and audit the model using `paper_trail`.

 ### Preserving a single thesis